Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How is cash flow calculated?

-The easiest way to calculate cash flow is to run a cash flow report in your accounting software.
-If you plan to calculate it manually, you’ll need your balance sheet and income statement.
+Most modern accounting software calculates cash flow automatically, which can reduce errors.
+If you prefer to calculate it manually, you’ll need data from your balance sheet and income statement.

 Operating cash flow

-Operating cash flow = net income + depreciation + other noncash charges – increase in net working capital
+Operating cash flow = net income + depreciation and other noncash charges ± changes in working capital

 Financing cash flow

-Financing cash flow = cash from equity/debt issuance – (dividends + repurchase of debt/equity)
+Financing cash flow = cash from equity or debt issuance − dividends and debt or equity repayments

 Net cash flow

-Net cash flow = operating cash flow + financing cash flow
+Net cash flow = operating cash flow + investing cash flow + financing cash flow

 How do accounts payable and accounts receivable relate to cash flow?

-It’s vital to understand the difference between accounts receivable and accounts payable, because both affect your cash flow.
-Accounts payable refers to the money your company owes its suppliers, and accounts receivable are what your customers owe you.
+It’s important to understand the difference between accounts receivable and accounts payable, because both affect your cash flow.
+Accounts payable is the money your business owes suppliers, while accounts receivable is the money customers owe you.
+Changes in accounts payable and accounts receivable can increase or decrease your cash flow, depending on whether those balances rise or fall.

 Did you find this content helpful?